-It has been proved by the Complainant that it has intellectual property, particularly trademark rights, and other rights in the mark 'ZINO DAVIDOFF' by submitting substantial documents.
-The disputed domain name contains Complainant's 'ZINO DAVIDOFF' Trademark in its entirety.
-The mark is being used by the Complainant in relation to its business.
-The mark has been highly publicized and advertised by the Complainant in both the electronic and print media; both in India and globally.
+It has been proved by the Complainant that it has intellectual property, particularly trademark rights, and other rights in the mark 'HID GLOBAL' by submitting substantial documents.
+The disputed domain name contains Complainant's 'HID GLOBAL' Trademark in its entirety.
+The mark is being used by the Complainant in relation to its business and is internationally renowned.

-Further, it has been previously decided under the INDRP that incorporating a well known trademark in its entirety is sufficient to establish the identical and confusingly similar nature.
+Further, it has been previously decided under the INDRP that incorporating a well-known trademark in its entirety is sufficient to establish the identical and confusingly similar nature of the disputed domain name.